3MBS: History

 After a change of government in 1972, public, or what is now termed community broadcasting got off the ground.
 People from the Melbourne MBS station travelled to Sydney and started up a Sydney MBS, 2MBS, which had the same aims: for people who liked classical music to volunteer to operate a radio station that would principally broadcast classical music.

 2MBS went to air in late 1974 and Brian Cabena got 3MBS to air in July 1975.
 This led to the development of a range of community radio stations catering for diverse interests across the country.

 At 6.30pm in July 1975, 3MBS played Carl Orff's Carmina Burana as its first licensed broadcast.
 It was not only the first community broadcaster to be heard in Victoria, but also the first radio station in the State to transmit on the newly established FM band.

-3MBS originally broadcast on 93.7 MHz on the FM band before moving to its current position of 103.5 MHz in 1988 when a number of Melbourne FM radio stations were assigned new frequencies.
+3MBS originally broadcast on 92.5 MHz on the FM band.
+By November 1975 it had moved to 93.7 MHz before moving to its current position of 103.5 MHz in 1988 when a number of Melbourne FM radio stations were assigned new frequencies.

 The station was able to operate through subscription (initially set at $10 per annum) contributed by all those who shared the need to have a station in Melbourne broadcasting classical music.

 The advent of ABC-FM in 1976 caused a drop in the number of subscribers to 3MBS.
 However, as people realised that they could have the best of both worlds, by switching from one station to the other in order to hear music to which they wished to listen, the subscriber base moved upwards again, so that by the 1980s 3MBS was financially secure.

 Support for local music

-From the early '90s, 3MBS took its charter to support local music seriously.
+From the early 90s, 3MBS took its charter to support local music seriously.
 In association with the Music Society of Victoria, the station developed the 3MBS Young Performers Award.
 In the year 2000, it developed a National Composer Award.

 Apart from the broad spectrum of music presented, 3MBS has actively encouraged and supported the endeavours of local musicians, recording and later broadcasting their concerts and recitals.
 It also conducts a Musicians-in-Residence programme, a Daily Arts Diary and Accidental Arts programme.